joejcox/AURAL/README.md

 Using this project, I intend to learn how to use Redux and Testing libraries.
 I will also use the project to increase my knowledge with Firebase services.

 I also hope to pick up more useful information on database structure.
 With my previous project [Block.
-Social Media](https://github.com/joejcox/Block) I came to a standstill due to structure.
-I didn't plan it and did not know what I wanted or needed before doing so.
-This ended up in messy files, logic and a need to rework the database structure which meant a lot of refactoring within most files of the app.
-For this reason I have left it as it is and moved on to building this e-commerce app.
+Social Media](https://github.com/joejcox/Block) I came to a some issues with structure - this time I would like to try out a new structure to gain a more rounded experience.

 During the build of this project I intend to develop a habit of outlining a project, its core tools, components and design before I even begin to code.
 I feel like this will provide a more enjoyable experience.